 Q.3.
 Discuss the various elements of good planning.
-OR

 Discuss briefly the various types of plans.